NGEmu/NGEmu/README.md

 # NGEmu
-A project researching N-Gage handheld emulation.
+NGEmu is a project developing and researching N-Gage emulation.

 ## Status
-Initial research, reverse engineering and implementation phase.
-Nothing works or runs.
+Some basic game code runs.
+Crashes and TODOs everywhere.

+## System Requirements
+* Modern 64-bit CPU
+* Vulkan compatible graphics card
+* 64-bit OS

 ## Compiling
-NGEmu can be currently only be compiled using Visual Studio 2015 on a Windows computer.
+NGEmu can be currently only compiled using Visual Studio 2015 on a Windows computer.
 Linux support is planned for the future.